origami-games/origami-games.github.io/_pages/projects/launch.md

     - *Synthesiser*
         - Floor crafted with 1 *Redstonic Locator*, 1 *Piston*, 1 *Iron Block* and 1 *Crafting Table*
         - Essentially, Launch's custom crafter
+    - *Disenchanter*
+        - Can be placed like normal blocks
+        - Removes enchantments from items when the enchanted item is placed in the first slot of the *Disenchanter* and a normal book is placed in the last slot
+            - Returns an *Enchanted Book*, removes the enchantment from the item and gives a bit of XP
+        - Crafted in Synthesiser with *Smooth Stone*, *Obsidian*, an *Enchanting Table* and a *Book and Quill*
+            - `SBS`
+            - `SES`
+            - `SOS`
     - *Light Bridge*
         - Crafted in *Synthesiser* with *Iron Blocks*, *Purpur Blocks*, *Sea Lanterns* and *Light Blue Stained Glass* in this formation:
             - `ILI`